UoMResearchIT/Actions/.github/PULL_REQUEST_TEMPLATE.md

   * suitable `branding` metadata.

 - [ ] It helps a lot if you can link to a build log that shows that your action works.
+  This is particularly helpful for any action intended to be used across many runner platforms.